meerakurup/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-networking/README.md

 - bicep
 - json
 ---
-# Azure Machine Learning end-to-end secure setup
+# AI Studio end-to-end secure setup

 This set of templates demonstrates how to set up AI Studio hub end-to-end in a secure set up.

-This reference implementation includes the Workspace, a compute cluster, compute instance and attached private AKS cluster.
+This reference implementation includes the Hub and the virtual network to access the Hub's managed vnet.
 It  includes the configuration of associated resources including Azure Key Vault, Azure Storage, and Azure Container Registry in a network-isolated setup.

 ## Resources